Looking for that perfect gift for the Homebrewer or Craft Beer Lover in your life or… for yourself. Here’s some of our favorite gear!

 Got a question or looking for a particular gift for your loved one?
 Email me and I’ll do my best to help.

-2. Growlers – Recommended For: Any kegging homebrewer and/or craft beer lover that refills non-branded growlers at a local brewery.
+4. Growlers – Recommended For: Any kegging homebrewer and/or craft beer lover that refills non-branded growlers at a local brewery.
 Recommended features: Stainless Steel Construction and Vacuum Insulation.
-Consider these models… Stanley Classic Growle [See: Hands On Review – Stanley Classic Vacuum Insulated Growler] and available as a gift pack with stacking pints, Klean Kanteen 64-Ounce Insulated Growler With Swinglok Cap
+Consider these models… Stanley Classic Growler [See: Hands On Review – Stanley Classic Vacuum Insulated Growler] and available as a gift pack with stacking pints, Klean Kanteen 64-Ounce Insulated Growler With Swinglok Cap

 This kit is one of the most complete on the market.
 It gets you nearly everything you need to start homebrewing including a kettle and ingredients.
 Just save up some pry off bottles and you’re off and homebrewing.

-10. BrewBucket Stainless Steel Fermenter – Recommended For: A committed homebrewer that’s looking to move beyond buckets to a stainless conical style fermenter at a reasonable price.
-Also available in 3.5 gallon and 14 gallon sizes.
+12. BrewBucket Stainless Steel Fermenter – Recommended For: A committed homebrewer that’s looking to move beyond buckets to a stainless conical style fermenter at a reasonable price.
+These are awesome fermenters!
+Check out our Hands on Review

 Does the intended gift recipient spend time at your local Local Homebrew Shop (LHBS)?
 If so, swing in and ask the shop owner for advice.
 If they are spending a good bit of time there, odds are good the shop owner will have a good suggestion on an appropriate ingredient kit or piece of equipment.